Mediatek-Cloud/mcs-resources/content/en/api_references/data_channel_format.md

 ## Video Stream

-Unlike the other data channels of which the data points can be uploaded by either JSON or CSV format, you have to set up a video converter on your device before you can start streaming on MCS.
+Unlike the other data channels of which the data points can be uploaded by either JSON or CSV format, you have to install a video converter on your device before you can start streaming on MCS.

-Here are the video specifications the MCS currently supports:
+Here are the video specifications that MCS currently supports:

 * Video format: MPEG1
 * Maximum resolution supported: 320x240